BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

         <p>
             A few years ago, I saw a post on LinkedIn by a Finnish person, about a controversial sociopolitical topic.
             In the comments section, Finns were weighing in with civil and reasonable debate.
-            No ad-hominem, no strawman, no wild appeals to emotion.
+            No ad-hominem, no wild appeals to emotion.
-            It occurred that I was seeing the result of many good ideas in Finnish society, though perhaps most of all the rationality and civic-minded decency manifested by its educational system.
+            It occurred that I was seeing the result of many good ideas in Finnish society, though perhaps most of all the rationality and egalitarian decency manifested by its educational system.
         </p>
     </li>
 </ul>